dherault/honorable/docs/theming.md

     ],
   },
   Input: {
-    // defaultProps can be an array of style props
+    // defaultStyles can be an array of style props
     // or functions that return style props
-    defaultProps: [
+    defaultStyles: [
       ({ variant }) => variant === 'underlined' && {
         // This applies to <Input variant="underlined" />
         borderWidth: 0,